hashicorp/terraform/docs/resource-instance-change-lifecycle.md

     actual state of the system, rather than a hypothetical future state.

-* **Previous Run State** is the same object as the **New State** from the previous run of Terraform.
-This is exactly what the provider most recently returned, and so it will not take into account any changes that may have been made outside of Terraform in the meantime, and it may conform to an earlier version of the resource type schema and therefore be incompatible with the _current_ schema.
+* **Previous Run State** is the same object as the **New State** from the previous run of mnptu.
+This is exactly what the provider most recently returned, and so it will not take into account any changes that may have been made outside of mnptu in the meantime, and it may conform to an earlier version of the resource type schema and therefore be incompatible with the _current_ schema.